mason-bially/500locol-ecs/manuscript.md

 ## Sparse Maps

-Discusion of SoA and AoS and how to reorganize this again.
+Discussion of SoA and AoS and how to reorganize this again.

 ### Sparse Maps